This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Non-spastic cerebral palsy causes decreased muscle tone that tends to fluctuate.[1]
-There are two major types of non-spastic cerebral palsy, with some sub-types, and each one has its own set of characteristics.
-However, all forms of non-spastic cerebral palsy will have muscle tone variations that go from floppy to stiff.[2]
+Non-spastic cerebral palsy causes abnormal and varied muscle tone.[1]
+There are two major types of non-spastic cerebral palsy, with some sub-types, each with its own characteristics.
+However, all forms of non-spastic cerebral palsy cause muscle tone variations that can cause floppiness or stiffness.

 Lifelong Financial Assistance for Your Child's Birth Injury